lmchih/autoscaling-webapp-right-way/README.md

 #### Session Handling

+* Sticky
+* Non-sticky

 #### Security Settings

 #### ACL

-#### Monitoring

-The most commonly used serviceis [**Prometheus**](https://prometheus.io/).
-The powerful time series database constantly scrapes the metrics from different exporters offered by other third-party services.
-With fancy browser based UI, we can easily define our Service-Level Indicator(SLI)s, monitor our web application from different perspective of views, and alert when abnormal happens.

-### Auto Scalers
+### Auto Scaler

-The auto scaler compoments mostly sit in between the load balancer and the group of our server instances.
-It runs some algorithms to decide when and how to scale up/down of the number of the running instances.
+The auto scaler compoments are mostly sit in between the load balancer and groups of server instances.
+They monitor the workloads and runs some algorithms to decide when and how to scale up/down of the number of the running instances.

 #### Auto Scaling Policy and Metrics

+Run a program intercepts the requests from the load balancer, right before they are sent to those target instances.
+In that way we can easily count the number of the reqeusts, or the size of the data, and set the threshold to increase or to reduce the number of server instacnes.

 * Scaling timing: the auto-scaler first needs to decide when to perform the scaling actions.
 It either can proactively provision/deprovision resources ahead of the workload changes if they are predictable since the provision/deprovision process takes considerable time or can perform actions relatively when workload change has already happened.
-* Observer: we can run a program intercepting the requests from the load balancer, right before they sent to those target instances.
-In that way we can easily count the number of the reqeusts, and set the threshold to create more server instacnes, or to shrink the number of the running instances.
+* Workload prediction:
+* Adaptivity to change:
+* Oscillation Mitigation:

+#### Monitoring

+* Low-level indicator:
+* High-level indicator:
+* Hybrid:

 #### VM/Container Provisioning

-### Proejct Deployment
+#### Proejct Deployment

 ### Server Instacnes